micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [take-out menus]  Lists of food items available for delivery or pickup from a restaurant or food establishment.
 #### [Return to Q Index](#section1)

-## <a name="question15"></a>Q15:   Please give me an example including,"sign a slip",,"debit card","veg out","get over a hectic week".
-Storys
+## <a name="question15"></a>Q15:   Please give me an example including,"sign a slip",,"debit card","veg out","get over a hectic week". story-style

 #### A15:
    After [getting over a hectic week] filled with intense sports training, the enthusiastic athlete decided to [veg out] (relax) and treat himself to new sports gear.
 He happily [signed a slip] to authorize the payment using his [debit card], looking forward to wearing his new equipment during the next training session.